sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/219_Using_relations_ref_in_Mongoose.md

 ## `ref` in Mongoose
-1-N relations are modeled in Mongoose using the `ref` attribute.
+Mongoose has a concept of 'references', which are implemented using the `ref` attribute. `ref` is the "lazy loading" construct of Mongoose.

 Code:
 ```js
 const ObjectId = Schema.Types.ObjectId;